A Girl, Three Guys, and a Gun

 A Girl, Three Guys, and a Gun, also known by its original title The Solid Ones, is a 2000 romantic comedy film written and directed by Brent Florence, who also stars in the picture.
 A festival acquisition executive-produced by Roger Corman, it is a low budget independent film with a cast consisting primarily of unknown actors, and representing June Allyson's final role in film.
 The project was filmed using Sony's HD-CAM format.
 Distribution was subsequently acquired by Disney and the film was released on video as A Girl, Three Guys, and a Gun (a.k.a.
 A Girl, 3 Guys and a Gun).

 Plot

 Frank (Brent Florence) is a Northern California 20-year-old who has just been dumped by his girlfriend.
 He and his slacker buddies Joey (Kenny Luper) and Neil (Christian Leffler) want to escape their small town but lack the funds.
-To finance their escape, they rob the local bingo tournament, and although their haul was small, the three decide to go to the big city anyway.
+To finance their escape, they rob the local bingo tournament, and although their haul is small, the three decide to go to the big city anyway.
 On the road, their car breaks down.
 They then take Hope (Tracy Zahoryin) and her boyfriend Dave (Josh Holland) as hostages.
 The group is being pursued by two bumbling cops.